w-henderson/Kascreech/README.md

 - NPM and Node
 - This repository

-Make sure you've set the `REACT_APP_WS_ADDR` environment variable in `client/.env` to wherever you'll be hosting the server, whether that be `localhost` or another IP or address.
+Make sure you've set the `REACT_APP_WS_ADDR` environment variable in `client/.env` to wherever you'll be hosting the server, whether that be `ws://localhost` or another IP or address.
 Ensure the front-end dependencies are installed by running `npm i` in the client directory.

 ### Running the Development Server
 1. Start the front-end by running `npm start` in the client directory.